 Atopic Dermatitis (Eczema)

-What causes atopic dermatitis?
+What is atopic dermatitis?

 What are the symptoms?

-How is atopic dermatitis diagnosed?
+How is it diagnosed?

-How is it treated?
+How is atopic dermatitis treated?

 Health Tools help you make wise health decisions or take action to improve your health.

 Things that trigger a flare-up of atopic dermatitis

 The itching and rash of atopic dermatitis can be triggered by:

 - Allergens, such as dust mites, pollen, molds, or animal dander.

 - Harsh soaps or detergents, rubbing the skin, and wearing wool.